On being a Christian Arab-American woman in America

 I’m already glad I decided to initiate this conversation.
 At this point, she looks like she might say something else.
 I recognize this look — mouth slightly ajar, eyes intensely focused on nothing in particular — she’s translating her thoughts into English for me.

 “When you grew up here in Locust Valley, you kept on asking me what we were,” she says.
-I make a noise for confirmation.
 “It was the first time I realized that you might be thinking of those things.”
 She furrows her eyebrows.
 “It was very weird.”

 I grew up in a predominantly white, upper class, Christian neighborhood and had peers who drove cars the price of my house.
 They spoke quickly, with a Long Island accent that I tried very hard not to pick up.
 Many of them were unaware of global affairs or anything else happening outside of our little town.